-If as-built drawings are available they may not show existing dimensions and conditions.
+As-built drawings may not show existing dimensions and conditions.
 Where new construction dimensions are dependent on existing bridge dimensions, verify the field dimensions and adjust the dimensions of the work to fit the existing conditions.

 2-1.06C-2-1.06D Reserved